-The speed-hungry Sportback gets new headlamps, fiddly tail lamps, and a reworked infotainment system.
+The speed-hungry Sportback gets new headlamps and a reworked infotainment system.
 Retains 4.0-litre V8.
-We really like that last bit
+Yours for Rs 1.4 crore

-At some point in its lifecycle, every car needs a facelift.
-The A7 Sportback is no exception to the rule, which is why Audi gave it one just last week.
-And quite obviously, once the standard A7 and the slightly warmer S7 were treated to a cosmetic job, the super-quick RS7 wouldn't be left behind.
+At some point in its life cycle, every car needs a facelift.
+The RS7 Sportback is no exception to the rule, which is why Audi gave it one halfway through 2014.
+And now, almost a year later, it has reached India.